nroak/ADmiRE/README.md

 ### To annotate a Tab separated file:

 1. Clone the ADmiRE repository

     `git clone https://github.com/nroak/ADmiRE.git`

     Alternatively, you can download the ADmiRE directory in a ZIP file format.
 Make sure to save this file as **"ADmiRE"** and NOT **"ADmiRE-master"**.
     `unzip ADmiRE.zip`

-2. Unzip the ADmiRE.tab.gz file (Unzipped file size ~213 Mb) `gzip -d ADmiRE.tab.gz`
+2. Unzip the ADmiRE.tab.gz file (Unzipped file size ~232 MB)

+    `gzip -d ADmiRE.tab.gz`

 3. Run the script to annotate the input file in a tab separated format.